-With exercise there is an increase in fatty acid oxidation (thus taking it out of the liver), improved insulin sensitivity in the cells, decreased fatty acid synthesis and a reduction in liver and mitochondrial damage.
-Mitochondria are the powerhouses of the cell and the main determinant of our metabolic rate (in conjunction with the thyroid).
+With exercise, there is an increase in fatty acid oxidation (thus taking it out of the liver), improved insulin sensitivity in the cells, decreased fatty acid synthesis, and a reduction in liver and mitochondrial damage.
+Mitochondria are the powerhouses of the cell and the primary determinant of our metabolic rate (in conjunction with the thyroid).
 Physical exercise remains a powerful keyway to reversing fatty liver disease.

-Berberine is an herbal extract that has been used successfully to decrease blood glucose and cholesterol in studies where berberine was compared to pharmaceutical interventions.
-Recent studies have shown it to be beneficial in NAFLD although more research is needed to determine effective dosage.
+Berberine is a herbal supplement frequently used to replace pharmaceutical drugs in lowering cholesterol and glucose.
+Recent studies have shown it to be beneficial in NAFLD, although more research is needed to determine effective dosage.

 Berberine promotes fatty acid oxidation, inhibits fat generation and positively alters gut microbes.
-It has been used as a pharmacological replacement for Metformin ( a standard glucose lowering drug) and for statin medications (used for cholesterol reduction) with great outcomes.
+It has been used as a pharmacological replacement for Metformin ( a standard glucose-lowering drug) and for statin medications (used for cholesterol reduction) with excellent outcomes.

-Dosage of Berberine most effective has been found to be 500 mg three times daily.
+The dosage of Berberine most effective is 500 mg three times daily.

 4. Omega-3 fatty acids

-Studies have shown the administration of omega-3 fatty acids to improve liver enzyme levels, normalize blood triglycerides, lower the enzyme GGT, increase HDLs and to decrease fat in the liver.
+Studies have shown the administration of omega-3 fatty acids to improve liver enzyme levels, normalize blood triglycerides, lowers the enzyme GGT, increases HDLs, and decreases fat in the liver.
 These are all positive changes indicative of liver regeneration.
-Recent studies suggest that treatment with omega-3 fatty acids may be a new pharmacological approach due to their positive impact on liver inflammation, fibrosis and liver injury.
+Recent studies suggest that treatment with omega-3 fatty acids may be a new pharmacological approach due to their positive impact on liver inflammation, fibrosis, and liver injury.